holographicSol/power_download/README.md

 Download from a list of URLs: power_download.power_download(urls=urls)

-    Requires a list of URL's to be specified.
+    Requires a list of URLs to be specified.
-    Filenames are created automatically from URL if filenames are uncpecified.
+    Filenames are created automatically from URLs if filenames are uncpecified.